Design, Death and

 3- Despite religious affiliations or beliefs, pet owners feel the need to ritualistically commemorate their pets’ lives after their passing.

-“After we cremated our dog, we went to the beach as a family and blowed her ashes to the sea.
+“After we cremated her, we went to the beach and blowed her ashes to the sea.
 We used to all go there as a family and we thought it was fitting.”

 4- As the health of a pet begins to decline, pet owners, struggle with knowing when the “right” time to put their pet down.